swapnil-srivastava/angulardemo/README.md

 `FIREBASE_TOKEN` to the build enviornment for safe keeping so the next command can pick up this and deploy

 `firebase deploy --token "$FIREBASE_TOKEN"`  use this command to deploy in ci

+## Firebase help

+firebase.json file has a key `public` if it is equal to the `""` then it means that it is will take everything is the root directory